6 Lessons Learned from Weblogs Inc and Jason Calacanis

 The History of Weblogs, Inc.

 In its initial years, Weblogs Inc. included highly successful and popular blogs like Auto Blog, Engadget, Joystiq, Blogging Baby, and Cinematical, among others.
 The blogs covered a variety of niches, including technology, travel, fashion, food, financial affairs, mortgages, and medicine.
 Company bloggers published more than 1000 posts a week at the company’s height.
 Most bloggers had a freelance arrangement.
-The blog posts they created generated millions of visits and meaningful advertising revenues.
-AOL acquired the company in 2005, a mere 2 years after it was founded, for an estimated $25 million (Source).
+The blog posts they created were generally highly seo-optimized, generated millions of visits from organic Google search, and creating meaningful advertising revenues (primarily from Google Adsense).
+AOL acquired the company in 2005, a mere 2 years after it was founded, for an estimated $25 million.

 6 Lessons Learned